coryarcangel/coryarcangel.com/_things-i-made/2009-057-deterioration-they-said-exhibition-catalog.md

 medium: Exhibition Catalog
 dims: 11.5 x 8.5 x 0.75 inches
 pitch: "​Group show catalog @ the Migros.&nbsp;"
-ps: "<p>​This isn't specifically a catalog of mine, but of a group show at the Migros Museum w/ Ryan Trecartin, Paperrad and Co, and Shana Moulton.
+ps: "​This isn't specifically a catalog of mine, but of a group show at the Migros Museum w/ Ryan Trecartin, Paperrad and Co, and Shana Moulton.
 Anyway, its worth your time if u can find it.&nbsp;"
 live_url: